technologiestiftung/odis-geoexplorer-data/README.md

 **3. Generate embeddings**

 This script requests an embedding for each markdown file created earlier.
-The embedding will then be written to a DB.
+The embedding will then be written to your Supabase DB.
 To run the script:

 ```bash
 npm run embeddings